 - Higher mortality rate.
 A 2017 analysis of data on 6 million Americans, including 275,000 PPI users, linked the drugs with a 25 percent elevated risk of death from all causes compared to use of H-2 blockers, a risk that increased the longer PPIs were taken.
 The researchers wrote that these findings should not deter the use of PPIs when medically indicated, but they emphasized the need for the drugs to be used judiciously and for limited duration, when possible, and for side effects to be monitored.

 PPI bottom line: For some people—such as those with severe GERD or those prescribed antiplatelet therapy or nonsteroidal anti-inflammatory drugs that can cause gastrointestinal damage—the benefits of PPIs far outweigh the potential risks.
 Such long-term use should be monitored by a health care provider.
 Because of the potential risks, people over 65 should avoid taking PPIs for longer than eight weeks except for certain conditions and under medical supervision, according to an expert panel from the American Geriatrics Society that evaluated potentially inappropriate medication in 2015.
 But even younger people should be cautious about using PPIs for longer than that.
 Many people taking PPIs twice a day can reduce to once daily or switch to an H-2 blocker and still control their symptoms.
-Lifestyle changes such as those outlined in this issue can usually help them reduce or taper off medication.
+Lifestyle changes can usually help them reduce or taper off medication.

 Also see Help for Heartburn and GERD for more general information about PPIs and other medications for GERD.

 Orginally published November 18, 2016, updated February 15, 2018.